Abbas-Khann/Ethernaut-Challenges/03 CoinFlip/CoinFlip.md

 }
 ```
 And there you have it!
 If you were to call this function it would always return the correct guess.

-### Another approach idea, What if we kept sending true and got true everytime???